Silvera0218/Real-time-3D-Wormhole-from-Visualizing-Interstellar-s-Wormhole-/Readme.md

 *Figure 3: Entering the wormhole's "throat."
 The lensing is so intense that multiple images of the planet Saturn (from the other side) become visible, wrapped around the central opening.*
 *See (https://arxiv.org/abs/1502.03809) FIG. 9 and FIG. 13.*
 ![Wormhole Simulation Placeholder](image/Cover4.png)
-*Figure 4: A side-view while traversing the wormhole's throat ($l \approx 0$).
+*Figure 4: A side-view while traversing the wormhole's throat.
 Light from both universes is extremely stretched and distorted, meeting at the "equator" and creating multiple, repeating ghost images.*
 ## Features

 * **Real-time GPU Ray-Tracing:** Utilizes ModernGL to perform parallel ray-tracing on the GPU, enabling a high-framerate, interactive experience.